dpopkov/beg-hibernate-4e/README.md

 # Beginning Hibernate
 Code for "Beginning Hibernate", 4th edition.
+The code does not completely match the code in the book.

 | Chapter | Branch |
 |---|---|